The Isaiah Project: Chapter 15, or, A Quick RecapHello again,

 God made Isaiah a prophet in the year that King Uzziah of Judah died (c.
 740 BC -- see Chapter 6).
 Shortly afterwards, Uzziah's young grandson Ahaz took the throne in Jerusalem when the empire of Assyria was growing strong under King Tiglath-Pileser III (a mouthfull hereafter shortened to TP3).
 Ephraim (remember, that's northern Israel) was joining forces against Assyria with another, non-Jewish people, the Aramaeans (from what is now Syria).
 Like the Moabites and Philistines, the Aramaeans were traditional enemies of Israel.
 But now that a bigger threat loomed on the horizon, the northern Jews of Ephraim were ready to make common cause with Aram, and both were threatening King Ahaz of Judah (southern Israel) with terrible consequences if he didn't join in the alliance.

 Terrified, Ahaz appealed for help to Assyria, and TP3 obliged by laying waste to Aram's capital, Damascus (see 2 Kings 16).
-In Isaiah's eyes, this represented a fatal vote of no confidence in God, who had promised that Aram, Ephraim, and Assyria would all come to nothing if Ahaz simply waited in faith (see Chapters 7 and 8).
+In Isaiah's eyes this represented a disastrous error, because God had promised that Aram, Ephraim, and Assyria would all come to nothing if Ahaz simply waited in faith (see Chapters 7 and 8).

 TP3, followed by his sons Shalmaneser V (reigned 726-21 BC) and Sargon II (721-705 BC) built a massive empire which conquered (among others) Ephraim, Aram, and Moab.
 But as the years rolled by the Assyrian kings grew weak.
 In 626 BC their empire was taken over by the Babylonians, who had previously been under Assyrian control (see Chapter 10).
 Between 605 and 586 BC King Nebuchadnezzar II of Babylon conquered Jerusalem and drove its Jews into exile until 539.
 Then the Achaemenid Persian king Cyrus conquered Babylon, after which he sent the exiles back to Jerusalem (see Chapter 13).